SamLeeBYU/BYUTrafficCitations/README.md

 ## Introduction

 Both private and public universities across the United Sates typically have university-specific parking service to enforce university parking regulations due to limited parking space supply.
-For the purposes of this analysis, we will analyze traffic citation data specific to my univerity, Brigham Young Univeristy.
+For the purposes of this analysis, we will analyze traffic citation data specific to my univerity, Brigham Young University.

 The purpose behind this analysis will be to see if we can trace out any signal behind the relationship of number of traffic citations given on a particular day and effects in weather and air quality.
 We hypothesize that when adjusted for confounding effects such as changes in enrollment, seasonality, type of day (whether the day is a holiday), day of week, and trends in time, we can isolate the effect of all influential factors that affect trends in traffic citations given at BYU.